Podcast - Latest Episode

 853. Warrant / Cherry Pie.
 1990.
 3/5

 "Bed of Roses" is a standard hair-pop metal rock song.
-In fact, vocally it even begins to sound like Jon Bon Jovi singing, which is a bit scary because this really could be a Bon Jovi song... no, not the one of the same name.
-Better is to come in "Sure Feels Good to Me" which has a more enjoyable, up-tempo style that shows off the faster heavier side of the band nicely, which guitar riffs and licks to match.
+In fact, vocally it even begins to sound like Jon Bon Jovi singing, which is a bit scary because this really could be a Bon Jovi song... and no, not the one of the same name.
+This is better than that claptrap.
+Better is to come in "Sure Feels Good to Me" which has a more enjoyable, up-tempo style that shows off the faster heavier side of the band nicely, with guitar riffs and licks to match.
 "Love in Stereo" is of a similar vein, utilising a bit of boogie-woogie keyboard in an old rock-n-roll fashion with memories of Jerry Lee Lewis.

 The segue trilogy comes up next, interpreting itself as almost the same song in three parts, in three different moods.
 "Blind Faith" reverts back to the stock standard acoustic guitar based ballad that plagued the airwaves around this time.
 There must be plenty of fans out there who love this style of formula driven ballad drivel, and on the few occasions in history when it has been done with an original bent then I guess you can enjoy it, but when it just comes across the same as every other song like that then you can only shake your head.
 "Song and Dance Man" segues straight out of this, and finds itself moving out of this bland ballad state to a place in soft metal purgatory, neither ballad nor rock.
 Finally the third piece of the trilogy is "You're the Only Hell Your Mother Ever Raised", which is a standard soft metal rock piece, moving a bit harder and faster, along with that rock soloing to help drag the song into a harder territory.

 "Mr Rainmaker" is one of my favourite songs on the album, introduced with a great riff and harmony throughout, and Jani's vocals being the driving force while the imported outside help guitar solo section proves its worth here.
-"Train Train" dials it back to the average, while the "Ode to Tipper Gore" which is just a bunch of swearing pieced together from a live gig is an amusing ditty, but overall perhaps not the ending to the album I would have been looking for.
+This is the most melodically metal song on the album, and is worth checking out even if nothing else here tickles your fancy.
+"Train Train" is a cover of a song by a band called Blackfoot, which sounds like southern blues rock and sticks to that theme, while the album concludes with "Ode to Tipper Gore" which is just a bunch of swearing pieced together from a live gig is an amusing ditty, but overall perhaps not the ending to the album I would have been looking for.
+In fact, if you just stopped the album after “Mr Rainmaker” you will have a far better experience.

 Tuesday, August 25, 2015